 I do not relish the thought of death.
 I myself already had my fair share of it, whether self-inflicted or casually observed.
 I have to admit that dying has a certain appeal, but those who care about themselves should avoid dying in Andora.

-There, one has one’s very own conception of a right to exist.
-Even after one’s own death, one is not yet redeemed here, but has to slave away until the bones themselves turn to dust.
-Horrible apparatuses of death, wood and iron dig up the fields and poke with their pickaxes in the country’s empty mine shafts.
+There, they have a very uncommon conception of the right to exist.
+Even after one’s own death, one is not yet redeemed here, but has to slave away until your bones themselves turn to dust.
+Horrible apparatuses of death, wood and iron dig up the fields and dig with their pickaxes in the country’s empty mine shafts.
 No one finds this alarming.
-Not even when such an apparatus suddenly runs amok and kills half a village in its sleep.
+Not even when such an apparatus suddenly runs amok and kills half a village in the middle of the night.

 The Endless Trainworks

 A truly wonderfully impressive country, if I may call it that.
-You’re almost constantly enveloped in thick smoke and people rush around you in a fast trot almost permanently.
+You’re almost constantly enveloped in thick smoke and people rush around you in a fast trot.
 I had the feeling that everyone here has to catch a train somewhere that is about to leave.
-The train is characterized by its almost impenetrable bureaucracy.
-You experience this already at the entry, which with a bit of luck takes place in a few days, but with a lot of bad luck it can take several weeks.
+The Trainwork is characterized by its almost impenetrable bureaucracy.
+You experience this already at the border, which with a bit of luck the entry process takes a few days, but with a lot of bad luck it can take several weeks.
 The landscape is characterized by brutalistic uniform buildings.
 Monumental buildings made of cubes and edges, as big as mountains, perforated by tracks and train lines like an anthill.
-One can easily get lost in the train landings, or get lost, as I often demonstrated myself.
-The officials and administrators of the country live in these engimatic administrative works, sometimes several kilometers in length and width.
+One can easily get lost in the Trainworks, or get sidetracked, as I often demonstrated myself.
+The officials and administrators of the country live in these enigmatic administrative works, sometimes several kilometers in length and width.
 Personally, I can hardly imagine what one could need so many pen pushers and file carriers for, but they seem, according to their own statements, to be very important for the general economy.
 Each of them seemed extremely busy and extremely important, and few of them could tell me exactly what their job was.
 But most of them had to move on quickly.
 Many of them also work in slave-like conditions.
-At least they work in a union, and here they are almost treated like rebels or enemies of the government.
+At least some work in a union, though those are almost treated like rebels or enemies of the government here.

 Nature seems wrong.
 As if it had been turned inside out.
 The inside to the outside.
 A brutal beauty still lives within it, but you don’t want to meet it.

-The Krotthings probably come from the earliest settlers.
+The Krotthings probably descend the earliest settlers.
 It is assumed that they were once quite normal people, who have adapted to their environment more and more through the decades of poisons and toxins.
-Now more frog than human, they adapt to the mutated landscape.
+Now more frog or toad than human, they steadily adapt to the mutated landscape.